-NOTE: The Bob’s Red Mill products in this recipe are manufactured in facility that also uses nut products.
+The products in this recipe could be manufactured in facility that also uses nut products.
 As always, if you have a severe allergy, read your labels and discuss cross-contamination comfort levels with your allergist.
-I personally (unfortunately) no longer serve Bob’s Red Mill products to my children.

 I love the way the coconut looks but I’ll be honest, it was a bit of a beast to get it to stick to the energy balls.
 Shredded coconut would probably work a bit better if you want to go that route.

-I store these in the fridge.
-It keeps the flaxseed meal from becoming rancid and I like the way they taste when they’re cold.
-Gosh, I’m not sure my fridge is ever going to be without these nut-free energy balls!
+Fridge: Store these in fridge from keeping the flaxseed meal from becoming rancid and I like the way they taste when they’re cold.

 - 1 1/2 cups pitted dates